-These procedures are all explained below.
 Currently, LLETZ is the most commonly used method of treatment.

 Most women only need one of the treatments described here.
 All of the treatments are usually very effective at removing the abnormal cells.
 The type of treatment you have will depend on a number of factors.
 These will include the facilities available at your local hospital, and the type of treatment that your doctor thinks is best for you.